 Naked Nutrition A+

 When they say Naked, they mean it.
 The only ingredient in these powders is whey from grass-fed cows from small California farms.
 They also have a goat’s whey (Naked Goat), which they source from small-herd, pasture-raised US dairy goats.
 They add no artificial flavors, sweeteners or colors.
 Their products are soy, gluten and GMO-free.
 I like mixing a scoop of the Naked Goat with a cup of milk and some frozen raspberries (I need some flavor).
-The downside is that you can only find Naked products online and the prices are steep but if you’re willing to invest in a high quality, well-sourced product, you get a huge tub that lasts forever.
-If you don’t want to go completely “naked” they offer Less Naked Whey with natural strawberry, vanilla, or chocolate flavor and coconut sugar.
+The downside is that you can only find Naked products online and they are among the most expensive options but if you’re willing to invest in a high quality, well-sourced product, you get a huge tub that lasts forever.
+If you don’t want to go completely “naked” they offer Less Naked Whey with natural strawberry, vanilla, and chocolate.